-We have ten trustees, and they are legally responsible for overseeing the work towards our charitable objectives.
+We have eleven trustees, and they are legally responsible for overseeing the work towards our charitable objectives.

 Allan is a member of the Investment Committee.

 Allan was recently appointed chair of the Co-operative Group.
 He is also chair of Pace plc, Entertainment One plc, Matalan Ltd, and Deputy Chairman of Pandora AS.